 Student Government Association (SGA)

 The Student Government Association (SGA) is composed of all current Forsyth Technical Community College students and is governed by the Student Government Council.
-The Student Government Council consists of the student government officers and representatives.
-Students develop skills in leadership, networking, team building, and project management.
+The Student Government Council (SGC) consists of the student government officers and representatives.
+Students develop skills in leadership, civics, networking, team building, and project management.
 These are lifelong skills that are useful in any career.
 Students also have an opportunity to engage in college-wide and community activities that not only enhance the individual but allow them to give back.